The United States and China seek a channel of dialogue in the midst of the confrontation

 Showing the challenges that Yellen’s trip entails, the economic daily The Wall Street Journal reported that the Joe Biden administration is considering limiting Chinese companies’ access to cloud computing services from Amazon or Microsoft.

-Yellen’s trip comes a few weeks after US Secretary of State Antony Blinken’s visit to Beijing.
+Yellen’s trip comes a few weeks following US Secretary of State Antony Blinken’s visit to Beijing.
 Months earlier, Blinken had canceled his planned trip due to the controversy generated by the detection and destruction of an alleged Chinese spy balloon flying over the United States.

 1688792584